A post about the issues that I faced with my Royal Enfield Thunderbird 500 on my ride across India.

 Several people who have watched the videos of my motorcycle tour in 2016 have been asking me about the issues that I faced with my bike on the trip.
 I’m fairly certain that a lot of the people who have asked me questions on this subject are owners of Royal Enfields themselves.
 Because, no matter how much you may love the Royal Enfield brand, its legacy or their machines, anyone who knows anything about RE knows that more often than not, something or the other is bound to go wrong with the bike.

 I would have loved to have been able to respond to these questions in just one sentence.
 Maybe by saying something like “I had no issues” or “the bike was perfect throughout the trip”.
 If that is too idealistic, then I would have liked to have at least been able to say that “my foot peg came loose once, but other than that all was good”.
 Instead, here I am writing a whole blogpost on the subject.
 In case you haven’t already got a sense of how things played out (spoiler alert) I had a lot of issues with the bike.

 In chronological order, here’s a description of all that went wrong, where and when it went wrong and how things were eventually fixed.
 There were one or two things that I could have avoided if I had taken better care of the bike (I realise this in hindsight).
 I will point this out wherever it is applicable.

-cheap sunglasses lyrics 1.
+enter site 1.
 Fuel Indication System Failed

 This has been a constant issue on my Thunderbird.
 I’ve changed the system three times and it has always failed within 300-1000 kilometres thereafter.
 I’ve heard other Thunderbird owners complain about this too.